harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 5. **Preview the new minted NFT**

-   By now, we have all the codes to upload NFT data, send mint item transaction to Harmony.
-Let's add some code to preview our fresh minted NFT, including the NFT image, NFT metadata on IPFS and mintNFT transaction on Harmony.
+   By now, we have all the code to upload NFT data and send the mint item transaction to Harmony.
+Let's add some code to preview our freshly minted NFT, including the NFT image, NFT metadata on IPFS, and mintNFT transaction on Harmony.

    You can find the full [MintNFT.js file on Github](https://github.com/longfeiWan9/harmony-nft-demo/blob/master/src/components/MintNFT.js).